dmuth/splunk-glassdoor/README.md

    - In Docker on OS/X, if you have thousands and thousands of files, Splunk persistently uses like 70% of the CPU.
 Not good.
 I think it's more a Docker thing than Splunk thing, but I could write a workaround as follows:
       - Download reviews to a SQLite database with SQLAlchemy
       - When downloads are done, dump all reviews for that business to a single JSON file in the logs/ directory
+   - Workaround: Run `index=main earliest=-10y | stats count` and when the number of events stops going up, stop Splunk, remove the contents of the `logs/` directory, and restart Splunk.
 - Sometimes you'll see a yellow exclamation point with the text "Field 'words' does not exist in the data" on the Advice Tag Cloud.
 The underlying search appears to be executing normally, so I can trying to sort this one out.